Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 But, I needed to get rid of this whole bungee strap and the need to wrestle with tying the backside corners of the tire cover to each other.

-Think ing this over some more, I realized that what I needed to do was keep the back corners of the standard tire cover from being blown away from the tire itself when the winds got heavy.
+Thinking this over a little more, I realized that what I needed to do was keep the back corners of the standard tire cover from being blown away from the tire itself when the winds got heavy.

 Then it hit me: if all I needed to do was keep the backside corners of the covers from “flapping” in the wind, what was needed was a way to put weights on the backside corners.